urbit/urbit.org/content/Bitcoin-wallet.md

 Instructions reproduced here:

-"To verify your version of the bitcoin wallet, run the following command in the dojo:
+To verify your version of the bitcoin wallet, run the following command in the dojo:
 `> +btc-wallet-check`
 It should return with the following hash:
 `0v9t022.n8kv1.5emkt.s2p9i.hvsa9`